Patchethium/Anthe/README.md

 - ESLint
 - Tailwind CSS IntelliSense
 - Tauri

+Note: You may need to download and install some of the extensions manually if you're using VSCodium.
 ### Fork this repository

 You may find the fork button on the top right corner.